olafhartong/sysmon-modular/README.md

 ## Mitre ATT&CK

-We strive to map all configurations to the ATT&CK framework whenever Sysmon is able to detect it.
+I strive to map all configurations to the ATT&CK framework whenever Sysmon is able to detect it.
 A current ATT&CK navigator export of all linked configurations is found [here](attack_matrix/Sysmon-modular.json) and can be viewed [here](https://mitre.github.io/attack-navigator/enterprise/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2Folafhartong%2Fsysmon-modular%2Fmaster%2Fattack_matrix%2FSysmon-modular.json&scoring=false&clear_annotations=false)
 ![Mapping](attack_matrix/sysmon-modular.png)

 ## Required actions

-We highly recommend looking at the configs before implementing them in your production environment.
+I highly recommend looking at the configs before implementing them in your production environment.
 This enables you to have as actionable logging as possible and as little noise as possible.

 ### Customization